unisonweb/share/README.md

 Unison Share is a public-facing warehouse for Unison code.
 The libraries listed on Share are snapshots of libraries which can be shared and downloaded for use in other Unison projects.

+## Hacktoberfest 2021

+🎃 Unison is participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/)!
+There's a number of ways to contribute:

+1. Look for issues tagged with `#hacktoberfest` in the [Unison language repo](https://github.com/unisonweb/unison/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest) or the [Unison Codebase UI](https://github.com/unisonweb/codebase-ui/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest) repo
+2. Add contributions like missing functions and docs to our [base library](https://github.com/unisonweb/base/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest)
+3. Author your own library and submit a PR to the [Share repository](https://github.com/unisonweb/share/)

 ## Adding projects to Unison Share

 To add a project, update the [Init Share transcript](init-share.md) within this repository